tari-labs/tari-university/src/cryptography/fraud-proofs-1/MainReport.md

 ## Conclusions, Observations, Recommendations

 Fraud proofs can be complex [[6]] and hard to implement, but appear to be necessary for scalabity of blockchains and the security and privacy for SPV clients, since not everyone can nor should want to run a full node to participate in the network.
 The current SPV implementations are working on improving the security and privacy of these SPV clients.
+Furthermore, for current blockchains, a hard or soft fork would need to be done in order to accomodate the data in the blockheaders.

 Based on [3 different fraud proof proposals](#suggested-fraud-proof-improvements) that suggest some sort of incentive for nodes that issue alert/fraud proofs, it seems likely that some sort of fraud proof providers and consumers market place will have to emerge.

 Where Tari is concerned, it would appear that the universal fraud proof proposals or something similar would need to be looked into as undoubtedly end users of the protocol/network will mostly be using lightclients.
+However, since these fraud proofs work on the assumption of a minimum of one honest node, in the case of a digital issuer (which may be one or more), a fraud proof won't be viable on this assumption as the digital issuer could be the sole node.

 ## References